SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 - Organizing forecast inputs.
 - Performing a first pass through supporting documents.

 These processes have identifiable inputs, reviewers, exceptions, and measures of quality.
-Turn one into a dependable workflow and you should be able to point to concrete operating assets:
+A dependable workflow gives structure to everything beneath the prompt.
+Turn one of these use cases into a repeatable process and you should be able to point to concrete operating assets:

 - A reusable assignment brief built around the decision.
 - An approved-source list with clear period, version, entity, and scope rules.